TalonSabre/NumberGuess/README.md

-This app was made early in my process of learning SwiftUI.
+This app was made early on while learning SwiftUI.

+All code is in the [ContentView](/Numbers/ContentView.swift) file.

 Very simply made with a lot of if statements.
  It actually functions nicely.

 Lottie Animation added makes it look nicer.

-I'm not changing this app again anytime soon.
+This is the final project.
- It is here for reference and preservation.
+ The app is here for reference and preservation.

 Screenshots
 --